 - Because the area inside the gasket is cleaned during the self clean cycle, you do not need to clean this by hand.
-Any soap left on the liner causes additional stains when the oven is heated. - The area outside the gasket can be cleaned with a soap-filled steel wool or plastic pad.
+Any soap left on the liner causes additional stains when the oven is heated. - The area outside the gasket can be cleaned with a scouring pad.